 The Pierce House is a Town-owned property, offering an elegant, historic space for meetings, weddings, and other special events, as well as access to acres of rolling lawns and woodlands for exploring, walking your dogs, or playing games.
 We offer free events and activities to Lincoln residents, such as the New Year's First Day event, a Play Group for children, as well as space for Town groups, businesses, and other organizations to meet, including, but not limited to, the Lincoln Family Association, the Lincoln Historical Society, the Lincoln Minutemen, Lovelane, the Lincoln Council on Aging, the Domestic Violence Network, Codman Farm, and the Board of Selectmen.

 We are currently exploring ways to offer more to the Lincoln community.
 We are also looking for volunteers to bring their expertise to help us maintain the house and property.
 Please contact the manager at Pierce House should you like to support our efforts.
-You can reach the Nancy Beach at email@example.com or call at 781-259-9757.
+You can reach the Director of the Pierce House, Victoria Otis, at firstname.lastname@example.org or call at 781-259-9757.

 Our mission is to be stewards of this historic property so that residents of Lincoln, neighbors, and guests may continue to use the Pierce House as a venue to gather and celebrate, in keeping with the spirit of John H. Pierce's gift to the Town of Lincoln.